paschmann/Syscompare/README.md

 Uses the Orion File API available in > SPS09
 Files can be opened directly in the application (easily compare differences)

-## Features

-- Reports can be generated
-- The scans can be automated from a XSJob
-- Scans can be initiated from an REST API Call